 If you want to turn up the heat during your workout, Hot 8 is for you.
 They’re cranking up the heat to a toasty 100+° at their six studios across the city.
 But Hot 8 trainers say a little heat does your boy good — increasing your flexibility, boosting your metabolism, and detoxifying your body.
 Whether you want to stretch it out or get your heart pumping, you can choose from over 200 classes per week, ranging from Yoga Sculpt to Yoga Barre.
 And no matter what, you’ll leave so sweaty you’ll look like you just took a dip in the Pacific!

 The Studio (MDR) is no joke.
 Their 50-minute class is taught on the Megaformer using the Lagree Method (read: torture) and integrates Pilates, cardio, and weight-bearing moves that’ll target each and every muscle (even ones you never knew you had).
 You will work up a pool of sweat, but you will also see the results (hello, strong, lean bod).
 And fast.
 The total-body-sculpting class is full of energy, the teachers are hands-on, and the environment is positive.
 Trust us when we say it never gets easier, you just get stronger.
-Check out one of their three Westside studios — if you’re east of the 405, it’s worth the trip.
+Check out one of their four studios to see for yourself what the hype's about.

 At Rise Nation, you can simulate climbing the Santa Monica Mountains without leaving the streets of West Hollywood.
 During the class, you’ll stand vertical on a VersaClimber machine and move your arms and legs to different speeds and intensities for a 30-minute full-body burn.
 And it might just be the most lit climbing experience you’ll ever have, since the studio looks and feels like one of LA’s hottest nightclubs.
 There’s even a light-up art installation hanging from the ceiling!